ossama131/In-memory-URL-Compression/README.md

 Implement AVL tree data structure (https://en.wikipedia.org/wiki/AVL_tree) to make insert search, and deletion for URLs easy and fast.

+This structure can save more than 50% of space in cases where URLs share a lot of redundant information, especially if they are from the same host.

 Time complexity of AVL trees insert, search and deletion operations is O(log n) Space complexity is O(n).